-The fire department's email on March 11, 2019 (Reilly to Masog) supporting the need for a secondary emergency access, made reference to the National Fire Protection Association code (NFPA), which is adopted by reference in Section 11-253 of the Prince George's County Code.
+The fire department's email dated March 11, 2019 (Reilly to Masog) adopted herein by reference supported the need for a secondary emergency access, pursuant to the National Fire Protection Association code (NFPA), which is adopted by reference in Section 11-253 of the Prince George's County Code.
 Specifically, Section 1.18.2.3.3 (2015 Edition) for Multiple Access Roads, indicates that more than one fire department access road shall be provided when it is determined by the authority having jurisdiction (AHJ) that access by a single road could be impaired by vehicle congestion, condition of terrain, climatic conditions, or other factors that could limit access.
-M-NCPPC is the AHJ and staff believe that the single access is insufficient for fire access as discussed above, which noted that an emergency could result in a blockage to the access of the property.
-Therefore, an additional access should be provided, with connection to a public right-of-way, for emergency access in keeping with prior conditions of approval in the Zoning Map Amendment A-10038-C, and Preliminary Plan of Subdivision 4-18012, and is conditioned herein.
+M-NCPPC is the AHJ and the Planning Board finds that congestion could occur at the single access.